-Our testing did not lead us to a blender that was perfect at everything, but the Cuisinart Hurricane was perfect at the most things and good at all the rest.
+Our testing did not lead us to a blender that was perfect at everything, but the Cuisinart Hurricane CBT 2000 Blender was perfect at the most things and good at all the rest.
 This one does not have the most wattage, but it manages to harness the power it has to make a really smooth smoothie, especially considering many of the other blenders we used left big chunks of fruit.

 We found the Cuisinart Hurricane CBT 2000 Blender to be compact and easy to use.
 It takes just a small amount of counter space, and its lay-flat controls are easy to understand and clean.
 It was not the quietest one we tested, but it was pretty close.
 The lack of a cord wrap makes it a little less convenient, but that is only important if you plan to stow it after each use or if its location on the countertop will be close to the outlet.

 The Ninja Professional BL610 is a family-sized blender on a budget.
 Its 1000-watt motor can make work of blending ice and smoothies, and it has some thoughtful touches for such a reasonably priced blender.
 This includes a smart lid with a lift-up spout slot, which will prevent you from spilling your soup or milkshakes when pouring from the 72-ounce pitcher.
 The pitcher is marked in both cups and ounces, which makes it great for recipes.